 You can also see a more detailed description of our pick of South Sri Lanka’s top surf breaks in our Jungalow Insider.
 If you are interested in checking out the forecast – check the Magic Seaweed forecast for Weligama that covers the area around Ebb & Flow Jungalows.

 Would you like to know more about the breaks, conditions and the best time to visit for surf?
-No worries – Garrath, when not out surfing or in the shaping bay, is more than happy to answer surf-related questions.
+No worries – Garrath, when not out surfing or in the shaping bay, is more than happy to answer surf-related questions to make sure you are booking the right time of year to stay at Ebb & Flow.
 Just give him a call between 8am – 8pm Sri Lankan time +94722257784.
 You can also send him a message on Whatsapp.